hafizk9990/movies/README.md

   mongod
 ```

 Remember, before you run *nodejs app.js* command, you need to run the *mongod* command.
-Otherwise, the application will give you error, as connection with MongoDB server will not be established successfully
+Otherwise, the application will give you errors, as connection with MongoDB server will not be established successfully from our application

 # Project Implementation & Navigation Guide – Complete Documentation
 The purpose of this document is to help the readers of my code understand what on earth I have